nodejs/node/doc/api/n-api.md

                                                 napi_value* result);
 ```
 - `[in] env`: The environment that the API is invoked under.
-- `[in] msg`: C string representing the text to be associated with.
+- `[in] msg`: napi_value that references a JavaScript String to be
+used as the message for the Error.
 - `[out] result`: `napi_value` representing the error created.

 Returns `napi_ok` if the API succeeded.